sibojia/sparco/README.md

 ### Data-Loading

 The core accesses data by calling the `get_patches` method of a "sampler" object.
 In principle, any object that responds to `get_patches` with a 3d array can be used in place of an instance of the included `Sampler` class.
+The 3d array should have an axis order of (patch number, channel, time).

 `Sampler` wraps a single HDF5 file or directory containing HDF5 files.
 It caches a random subset of the wrapped (2d) data in memory; `get_patches` returns a set of random fragments of this cache in the form of a 3d array.
 The cached subset is refreshed once a configured number of patches have been drawn from it.